 Infertility is one of the taboos of society that can be challenging and frustrating for couples who are giving their all just to conceive.
 Couples feel helpless and isolated when they learn that they have a low to nil chance of conceiving.
-While this is not necessarily a disease, this disorder can cause the same amount of stress and hopelessness. my male infertility is a disorder that can make men feel heavily burdened.
+While this is not necessarily a disease, this disorder can cause the same amount of stress and hopelessness.
+Infertility is a disorder that can make men feel heavily burdened.
 However, knowing more about male infertility will strangle the misconceptions associated with the inability to conceive.
 By arming ourselves with what we should know about male infertility, we can assess the different options to make the right decision.

 Male infertility, also termed as male factor infertility, is simply the man’s attribution or cause to a couple that has no ability to conceive.
 Male infertility is generally connected with hormonal disorders, obstruction in the reproductive system, sexual dysfunction, or recurring illness.
 Male infertility is actually the state of inability rather than a specific disease, although the definition is interchanged.
 Thus, diagnosing the disorder requires a holistic approach that should cover everything regarding a man’s health.
 Half of infertile men have irreversibly infertility conditions, which restrict their ability to father children.